Skip to main content

 └────────────┘

-The developer never runs agentboot.
+The developer never runs the agentboot CLI.
 They either:

 1. Get the plugin automatically (managed settings)